 5. Condensation occurs as the excess moisture is released.
 Walls in kitchens and bathrooms (where atmospheric moisture levels are usually highest), solid external walls, un-insulated solid floors and cold bridges such as concrete lintels set in cavity walls are commonly the areas in which condensation takes place.
 Intermittent heating and cooling of the property can aggravate condensation problems, since it allows warn damp air to cool, reducing its capacity to hold water.
 Dew points are reduced allowing condensation to occur.
 When the air is reheated water is taken back into the air only to be deposited again when the air temperature drops again.

-An inspection by our competent PCA qualified surveyor will determine the cause of the condensation problem, and provide solutions to make your property much more habitable and comfortable.
+A Survey by our competent PCA qualified surveyor will determine the cause of the condensation problem, and provide information to make your property much more habitable and comfortable.